 If you plan on moving to Switzerland from South Africa, there are various aspects you need to consider.
 Among these, you will first need a valid Schengen visa before applying for one of the available Swiss residence permits.
-There are two types of residence visas that can be issued to non-EU citizens interested in immigration to Switzerland, and those are the temporary and the permanent ones.
+Two types of residence visas can be issued to non-EU citizens interested in immigration to Switzerland, and those are the temporary and the permanent ones.

 Below, our immigration lawyer in Switzerland explains the main steps when coming to this country from South Africa.
 If you need help in relocating to Switzerland from South Africa, we offer various services depending on your needs.
 We can also advise on the residence permit in Switzerland.

 Requirements for moving to Switzerland from South Africa

-Before getting into details, it is important to note that no matter the reason to immigrate to Switzerland, South African citizens cannot apply for a visa unless he or she has a valid passport.
+Before getting into details, it is important to note that no matter the reason for immigrating to Switzerland, South African citizens cannot apply for a visa unless he or she has a valid passport.
 Also, temporary passports are not accepted by the Swiss immigration authorities.

-When immigrating to Switzerland from South Africa, you will first need to secure a Schengen visa, no matter the duration of stay.
+When immigrating to Switzerland from South Africa, you will first need to secure a Schengen visa, no matter the duration of your stay.
 Then, you will need to specify the reason for coming to Switzerland.
 When considering short-term stays, these can be divided into:

 - business visits which require a visa for this purpose and for which specific requirements must be met;